Seite wählen

 Is visiting Switzerland expensive?
 Yes, but these sandy beaches are free to visit

-As a result, here are my seven favorite Swiss beaches.
+As a result, here are my eight favorite Swiss beaches.
 An important selection criteria that I considered for the crazily over-heated summer months: All of these great beaches have good tree cover, so you can freely switch from powdery sand in the sun back to shade at any time.

-Yes, travelling to and in Switzerland may be an expensive thing to do.
-The nice thing about the beach trips featured in this blogpost: All these sandy beach destinations in Switzerland are free to visit. ¡Vamos a la playa Suiza!
+The nice thing about the beach trips featured in this blogpost: All these sandy beach destinations in Switzerland are free to visit for lakeside lovers.
+Vamos a la playa Suiza!

 Beaches in Switzerland: Gäsi on Lake Walen, the cool beauty